The role of the vulnerable plaque in acute coronary syndromes

 Coronary artery thrombosis is the final pathogenic mechanism of most cases with ACS, as documented by angiographic and pathologic studies [1,2].
 For example, coronary artery thrombi are found in 50 to 75 percent of cases of sudden cardiac death.
 (See "The role of platelets in coronary heart disease".)

 The formation of an intraluminal clot is thought to result from the loss of integrity of a protective covering over an atherosclerotic plaque.
-In healthy arteries, a single layer of endothelial cells separates the blood from potentially thrombogenic components of the arterial medial layer, both of which are referred to as vulnerable plaques.
-The loss of integrity of the protective covering occurs with processes called plaque rupture or erosion.
+In healthy arteries, a single layer of endothelial cells separates the blood from potentially thrombogenic components of the arterial medial layer.
+With atherogenic plaque in the underlying intima, there is loss of integrity of the protective covering, referred to as plaque rupture or erosion.
 This disruption allows blood to come in contact with the highly thrombogenic contents of the necrotic core of the plaque and luminal thrombosis to occur [3,4].
 Intraluminal thrombosis after exposure of blood to calcified nodules has also been observed.
 Other mechanisms of ACS, such as a supply-demand mismatch, have been postulated.

 Plaque rupture or erosion often occurs at sites where luminal stenosis is angiographically modest [5,6].
 Autopsy studies of sudden coronary death victims have shown that approximately 40 percent of plaque ruptures occur at lesion sites with less than 50 percent diameter stenosis .
-In instances when rupture or erosion does not lead to thrombotic occlusion of the vessel, each event may not necessarily cause symptoms and plaque healing with progression may occur [8,9].
+In instances when rupture or erosion does not lead to thrombotic occlusion of the vessel, such an event may not necessarily cause symptoms and plaque healing results in plaque progression and greater luminal narrowing [8,9].

 This topic focuses on the contribution of plaque rupture to the development of ACS as well as potential strategies to detect and treat vulnerable plaques.
 The underlying pathology and pathogenesis of coronary plaque progression, including rupture, are reviewed separately.
 (See "Pathology and pathogenesis of the vulnerable plaque".)